 (c) a reference in that Act to a prescribed exhibit means an exhibit that the special investigator directs is to be a prescribed exhibit for that purpose.

 Notes

-1 This is a compilation of the Special Investigation (Coal Contract) Act 1994 and includes all amendments effected by the other Acts referred to in the following Table.
+1 This is a reprint as at 7 September 2007 of the Special Investigation (Coal Contract) Act 1994.
+The following table contains information about that Act and any reprint.

-Table of Acts
+Compilation table